alex-yang21/nlp_annotation_proj/README.md

 ## Data

-We retrieved the data using the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/).
-We specifically were interested in the [r/berkeley](https://www.reddit.com/r/berkeley/) subreddit since we were all Berkeley students, and we wanted the top 1000 posts in terms of upvotes.
+We retrieve the data using the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/stable/).
+We specifically are interested in the [r/berkeley](https://www.reddit.com/r/berkeley/) subreddit since we were all Berkeley students, and we wanted the top 1000 posts in terms of upvotes.

 ## Annotation